-In this episode, we discuss two recent films directed by women about how women commodify themselves and are commodified by society and the people around them: Wendy Morgan’s Sugar Daddy and Rebecca Zlotowski’s Easy Girl.
+In this episode of the podcast, we discuss two recent films directed by women about how women commodify themselves and are commodified by society and the people around them: Wendy Morgan’s Sugar Daddy and Rebecca Zlotowski’s Easy Girl.
 We ask how these films comment on patriarchal norms without (or if they manage to do so) reproducing them.

 This episode is a Seventh Row members exclusive, as are all episodes older than six months.
 Click here to become a member.